 Iowa’s offense in 2020 led the Big Ten in red zone offense (.917) and ranked second in scoring (31.8).
 The Hawkeyes scored at least 25 points in all six wins.
 Among wide receivers, senior Ihmir Smith-Marsette earned honorable mention All-Big Ten honors (25-345-4 TDs), while senior Brandon Smith recorded 23 receptions for 231 yards and two scores.
 Smith-Marsette totaled over 1,600 career receiving yards and ranks 10th with 3,415 career all-purpose yards.
 Smith totaled over 1,000 career receiving yards.

 Smith-Marsette was selected in the fifth round of the 2021 NFL Draft by Minnesota and concluded the 2022 season with the Super Bowl champion Kansas City Chiefs.
-Smith signed a free agent contract with Dallas immediately following the draft and has been with the Dallas organization the past two seasons.
+Smith signed a free agent contract with Dallas immediately following the draft and signed a free agent contract with the Cardinals in 2023.

 The Hawkeyes concluded the 2019 campaign with a 10-3 record following a 49-24 win over No. 22 Southern California in the Holiday Bowl.
 The three losses were all to ranked opponents by a combined 14 points.
 The Hawkeyes were 4-1 in trophy games for the third straight season.